Fastest Mac Data Recovery Specialists

 1) Receive hard drive.

-You will drop off or mail-in your bad hard drive and a transfer hard drive (unless purchasing a transfer hard drive from us).
+You will drop off or mail in your bad hard drive and a transfer hard drive (unless purchasing a transfer hard drive from us).

 2) Inventory hard drive.

 For “dropped off” hard drives, we’ll first note and verify the hard drive’s serial number.
-We’ll add contact information and hard drive details/symptoms into our ticketing system and data recovery database.
+We’ll add contact information and hard drive details/symptoms to our ticketing system and data recovery database.
 Finally, we’ll label all accessories (power adapters, cables, etc.) with name, ticket number, and contact information.